 Waiting for the gun to be fired felt like an eternity and, like the firing of the gun itself, it was a one-shot photo.
 No retakes!

 The Two Towns will be a small square 7×7 (18x18cm) format book containing approximately 80 pages.

 The book will contain approximately 50 images from the project.

-More details will be added to this page over the next few weeks and months.
+More details will be added to this page as the project comes closer to release.